petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 I failed to reproduce the figures because the interface to the `scipy.stats.t.interval` function had changed since the version I was using back then.

+So, the naive approach failed, which isn't necessarily surprising after a full decade of software changes.
 This puts us at a crossroads if we're truly going to try to reproduce these results.
 There are two options: